dbolotov/time_series_generator/README.md

 [![Try the App](https://img.shields.io/badge/TRY%20THE%20APP-blue?logo=streamlit)](https://timeseriesgenerator.streamlit.app/)

 This repository contains the code for a Streamlit app that generates univariate time series data.
 It's designed for visual experimentation, teaching, and simulation.
-The app supports multiple structural components such as trend and seasonality, as well as missing values.
+The app supports multiple structural components such as trend and seasonality, as well as missing values and anomalies.

 **Features**
 - Interactive controls for several types of time series
+- Controls for missing values and anomalies
 - CSV export for generated series
 - Dynamic plot and summary stats